 groups_with_show lines in the file.

-groups_with_edit permission.
-For example, you wouldn't want to give it to the tacacs group.
+Use caution giving groups edit permissions.
+For example, you don't want to give edit permissions to the tacacs group.

 Restarting the netd Service

 netd service for the changes to take effect:

 Backing up the Configuration to a Single File

 You can easily back up your NCLU configuration to a file by outputting the results of

 net show configuration commands to a file, then retrieving the contents of the file using the